Traveling with a group of friends or on your own can be a very rewarding and enjoyable experience.

 - Do not flash large amounts of money when paying a bill.

 - Deal only with authorized agents when you exchange money or purchase souvenirs.
-Do not change money on the black market.

 - Use the same common sense traveling overseas that you would at home.
 Be especially cautious in or avoid areas where you are likely to be victimized.
 These include crowded subways, train stations, elevators, tourist sites, market places, festivals and marginal areas of cities.